Wild Bees And Pollination - Why Do Wild Bees Matter?

 In some flowers, pollen is not easily brushed off from anthers onto an insect body.

 This means that although an insect may visit a flower to forage on nectar, they will not necessarily pollinate it.
-Honey bees are unable to ‘buzz pollinate’.
-Bumble bees manage this by vibrating their flight muscles, thus shaking the pollen from the anthers.

 Some flowers require ‘tripping’ in order for pollination to occur.
 For example, with Alfalfa, two petals hold the stamen which holds the pollen-bearing anthers.
 When visited by bees, this ‘triggers’ the stamen to spring forth, enabling contact with the bee, and transfer of pollen.

 However, this triggering mechanism has been found to discourage honey bees, which, apparently, learn to avoid this triggering by approaching the flower from behind, thus enabling them to gather nectar but not pollen.
-Other bee species – especially solitary bees of the Megachilidae family, are not put off by the triggering process, and are particularly effective for pollinating alfalfa.

 Wild Bees And Crop Pollination

-It is true that honey bees are primarily used in commercial pollination, but this is due to man’s domestication of the species, and lack of knowledge about the importance and sometimes greater efficiency of other pollinators of some crops.
+It is correct that the service of honey bees to agriculture is vitally important.
+It is also true that honey bees are primarily used in commercial pollination, but this is due to raising of managed honey bee colonies, coupled with the lack of knowledge about the importance and sometimes greater efficiency of other pollinators of some crops.

 As an example, the efficiency of bumble bees in commercial pollination of tomatoes, was not even discovered until the 1980s.

 It was discovered in the Netherlands, where several companies began rearing Bombus terrestris.
-Within 3 years, 95% of tomato growers in the Netherlands had switched to bumblebee pollination.
+Within 3 years, 95% of tomato growers in the Netherlands had switched to bumble bee pollination.
 (Source: Bumblebees Behaviour and Ecology; Prof. Dave Goulson).

-• In some countries, the honey bee species is not native, and so it is unlikely any native wildflower flora have evolved with honey bees in mind as the pollinator!
+Honey bees will certainly pollinate wild flowers, nevertheless, in some countries, the honey bee species is not native, and so it is unlikely any native wildflower flora have co-evolved with honey bees as the pollinator!

 Thus, although there may be thousands of honey bee colonies in a country, they are primarily limited in distribution by the movement of beekeepers.
 Honey bees will only fly within a radius of 3 to 5 miles to forage for food (although some sources state 12 miles).